punassuming/ranger.el/README.md

 * Better showing of archive files
 * Set up tabs and navigation between
 * Work with flattened subdirs and tree

+## Coming from dired

+Ranger works as a replacement to `dired`, but there are a couple of things you have to know:
+* If you don't like seen windows with the parent folders, you can user the minimal `ranger` mode called `deer` (see next section).
+* When you open a file, the `ranger` session gets finalized.
+If you want to restore it after closing the file, just try opening `ranger` again (it will remember exactly the path where you were before).
+* If you want to execute a shell command just for the marked files, instead of all the files in the current directory, you have to use `dired-do-shell-command` (in `spacemacs` it is bound to `;!`).

 ## Minimal Ranger Mode (deer)